Appaloosa Association, Inc

 Milnesand, NM 88125

 (NOTE: The mailing address will be the address of the Secretary, currently the above.
 The PO Box in Shipshewana has been closed so please do not use that address.
-USPS Forwarding will expire mid December 2017)
+USPS Forwarding expired mid December 2017)

 If sending via email, please submit a separate email for each horse if registering multiple horses with their name in the subject line.